rockyyy1/Snapgamegui/README.md

 _(Be careful! if you call SNAP incorrectly, you'll lose a card!)_
 The game ends when a player has run out cards and the player with the most cards wins.

+## License:
+    Snapgamegui

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ## Credits & Acknowledgment:
 All materials used are freeware